 What is the GDPR?

-The GDPR, or General Data Protection Regulation, is the new law that grants data security and privacy for all EU citizens.
+The GDPR, or General Data Protection Regulation, is the new law that grants data security and privacy to all EU citizens.
+The regulation was put in force on May 25, 2018.

 We all want to protect our private information from breaches and illegal usage, and that’s what the GDPR aims to provide.
-Basically, people get to have the full control over their personal data that third-party companies may have about them.
+Basically, people get to have full control over the personal data that third-party companies may have about them.

 Here’s how it’ll work in real-life.
 For instance, companies won’t be able to gather any of your personal information without your consent.
 And I mean, ANY.
 Not your name, emails, nothing.